 During this uncertain time we have put in the following measures:

 If you require repeat Medication and have access to the internet please where possible order via SystmOnline or the NHS app.
-If you do not have an online log in for these services we are taking medication requests via email.
-Please ensure you state your full name and date of birth when ordering.
-Emails should be sent to: firstname.lastname@example.org
+If you do not have an online log in for these services, we can accept your repeat prescription order in writing, please ensure you state your full name and date of birth when ordering.
+Requests can be posted via the letter box at the front entrance.

 We kindly ask all patients and visitors attending the surgery to please wear a face mask or face covering.
 This can be a scarf or something similar, it doesn't have to be a medical grade face mask.
 This will help to reduce the spread of coronovirus.